akshay307/Data-Analytics-Projects/README.md

 7 - Who made the last ten pull requests on a given file?
 8 - The pull requests of two special developers
 9 - Visualizing the contributions of each developer

-3. THE ANDROID APP MARKET ON GOOGLE PLAY -
-In this notebook, I have performed a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
-I will demonsstrate how to look for insights in the data and devise strategies to drive growth and retention.

-Dataset- open source Google play app data and reviews.

-Steps-
-1 - Import google play store apps and reviews data and perform data cleaning required for analysis.
-2 - Explore app categories and plot distribution of app ratings, size and price of an app and analyze relation between app category and app price
-3 - Filter out "junk" apps and analyze popularity of paid apps vs free apps 4 - Perform sentiment analysis of user reviews